3 Nanoscale: modeling molecular motors

 This wok was initiated by Marcucci and Truskinovsky (2010) and continued during M. Caruel’s PhD.
 Details about the model can be found in the following references (Caruel, Allain, and Truskinovsky 2013; Caruel and Truskinovsky 2018).
 Note also that (Caruel and Truskinovsky 2018), is already a review of several papers by Caruel and Truskinovsky.

 The working stroke is the force-generating step of the actin-myosin interaction cycle, see Figure 1.3.
 It corresponds to a conformational change of the protein executed while it is attached to the actin filament.
-This conformational change can be interpreted as the swift relaxation towards thermal equilibrium of the internal degrees of freedom characterizing the conformation of the myosin protein, with an associated timescale of a few milliseconds (Huxley and Simmons 1971).
-This timescale is short compared to the time to complete the Lymnn-Taylor cycle (about 30 ms), which suggests that the power stroke is a purely mechanical phenomenon operating independently of ATP hydrolysis (Marcucci and Truskinovsky 2010; Caruel and Truskinovsky 2018).
+This transition can be interpreted as the swift relaxation towards thermal equilibrium of the internal degrees of freedom characterizing the conformation of the myosin protein, with an associated timescale of a few milliseconds (Huxley and Simmons 1971).
+This timescale is short compared to the time to complete the Lymnn-Taylor cycle (about 30 ms), which suggests that the power stroke is a purely mechanical phenomenon (Marcucci and Truskinovsky 2010; Caruel and Truskinovsky 2018).

-In the classical framework of chemical-mechanical models presented in Section 3.2.1, the power stroke is viewed as a sequence of three of more chemical transitions (Huxley and Simmons 1971; Smith et al. 2008; Caremani et al. 2015; Månsson 2016).
-This representation is valid only in the limit where the energy wells characterizing these different states are “deep enough” for the Kramers escape rate approximation to be valid.
+In the classical framework of chemical-mechanical models presented in Section 3.2.1, the power stroke is viewed as a sequence of three or more chemical transitions (Huxley and Simmons 1971; Smith et al. 2008; Caremani et al. 2015; Månsson 2016).
+While the molecular structures of the pre- and post-power-stroke conformations have been clearly identified (Dominguez et al. 1998), additional states are not yet associated with stable structure.

 Based on the experimental observation, first made by Huxley and Simmons (1971), that the power stroke operates at fast timescales, Marcucci and Truskinovsky (2010) developed a model of the working stroke, where the conformational change is represented as a one-dimensional Langevin process in a double-well potential instead of a jump process, see Figure 3.9.
 This model can be considered as a regularized version of the original chemo-mechanical representation of the working stroke proposed by Huxley and Simmons (1971).

 The model was introduced to model the collective response of groups of connected molecular motors to rapid load changes.
-This topic will be discussed in details in chapter Chapter 4.
-We now present how this continuous model of the power stroke can be coupled to a more classical “chemical”representation of the attachment-detachment process, to result in a hybrid jump-diffusion model actin-myosin interaction model.
+This topic will be discussed in details in Chapter 4.
+We now present how this continuous model of the power stroke can be coupled to a more classical “chemical” representation of the attachment-detachment process, to result in a hybrid jump-diffusion model actin-myosin interaction model.

 3.4.3 Jump-diffusion model of the Lymn–Taylor cycle

-To extend the Marcucci and Truskinovsky (2010) model of the working stroke, and describe the whole Lymn–Taylor cycle, Caruel, Moireau, and Chapelle (2019) proposed a hybrid model, illustrated in Figure 3.10 (a).
+To extend the Marcucci and Truskinovsky (2010) model of the pwer stroke, and describe the whole Lymn–Taylor cycle, Caruel, Moireau, and Chapelle (2019) proposed a jump-diffusion hybrid model, illustrated in Figure 3.10 (a).
 The state of the myosin motor is parametrized by the following stochastic variables

 As in the classical Huxley-Hill model, the myosin head can attach only to the nearest actin site, located at a distance \(s\) from the myosin anchor in the thick filament.
 When an attachment event (\(\alpha=0\to\alpha=1\)) occurs, the head position jumps to the value \(X_{t} = s(t)\).